 2. Demonstrated ability to carry out innovative bioethics research.
 At the full application stage of the selection process, the Faculty Scholars Program Committee carefully reads a peer-reviewed first-authored bioethics paper written by the applicant that has been published or is in press.
 Because this demonstrated publication of bioethics research is given great weight, applicants who have not yet published a strong bioethics article will not be successful.
 Scholars who have published a book should submit a chapter that best indicates the quality of their thinking in bioethics.
 The Committee assesses candidates on their potential; prior work is used to assess future creativity, productivity and prospect of becoming a leader in the field.

-What bioethics activities do we not fund?
+What bioethics activities does the Foundation not fund?